red-perfume/red-perfume-task-runner/README.md

 #### API Hooks/Callbacks example

 All the hooks are shown below.
-Most users will only use the `afterX` hooks as a simple callback to know when something has finished.
-The other hooks are mostly there for 3rd party plugin authors.
+Most users will only use the `afterOutput` hooks as a simple callback to know when something has finished.
+Perhaps to pass along the atomized string to another plugin to minify, or generate a report or something.
+These hooks are primarily for those writing 3rd party plugins.
+Or for existing 3rd party libraries to add documentation on how to combine them with Red Perfume.

 ```js
 redPerfume.atomize({